 But the Leuenberger’s original winery in Deer Park was sold and went through several owners including John Ballentine (same family who operates Ballentine Vineyards) who purchased the site in 1922 and reopened operations after the repeal of Prohibition in 1933.
 He made wines here under the name Deer Park Winery until the 1950s; the Ballentine family eventually sold the property in the late 1970s.
 Proprietor Bill Ballentine of William Cole Vineyards in St. Helena told us he remembers part of his childhood was spent roaming this property.

-While situated below the minimum 1,400-foot elevation of nearby Howell Mountain this site is just as rocky as a number of Howell Mountain vineyards we have visited.
+While situated below the minimum 1,400-foot elevation of nearby Howell Mountain this site at about 900 feet is just as rocky as a number of Howell Mountain vineyards we have visited.
 An example of the type of rock can be seen in a side tunnel in the cave which is not covered in gunnite.
-Thick volcanic compressed ash called tufa runs from the bottom of this section of the cave to the top.
+Thick volcanic compressed ash called tufa runs from the bottom of this section of the cave to the top and during particularly rainy winters, water flows out of this rock into the cave.

 This estate property at the time of their purchase was 47 acres; today 9 acres are planted to vine (Cabernet Sauvignon, Cabernet Franc, Zinfandel and Merlot).
-The Bremer’s also own two pieces of planted vineyard land on Howell Mountain (off of Las Posadas Road – a very historical part of Howell Mountain within the nearby La Jota Ranch).
-Total lands under their ownership are 110 acres.
+The Bremer’s also own several vineyards on Howell Mountain including off of Las Posadas Road which is a very historical part of Howell Mountain within La Jota Ranch.
+Total land under their ownership are 110 acres.

-On hot days stepping inside the cellar, one will be amazed at how much colder it is inside, as the cellar backs up right against the hand carved out stone on the side of the mountain.
-Several tasting rooms adjoin the cellar or if weather permits, visitors can taste outside under one of their stately oak trees next to the small scenic creek area.
-This is a long way from some of the noisy, crowded tasting rooms of “the wine strip” along Highway 29 south of St. Helena.
+On hot days stepping inside the cellar, one will be amazed at how much colder it is inside, as the entrance to their cave is from within the old cellar.
+Several tasting tables are setup inside the cellar or if weather permits, visitors can taste outside at one of the tables under one of their stately oak trees next to the small and scenic seasonally running creek.
+This is a long way from some of the noisy, crowded tasting rooms in downtown Napa on Fridays and Saturdays in particular.
 Visits are personable, casual and unscripted.
+This picturesque property features a bocce ball court and beautifully landscaped grounds.

 Bob Boland (who we first met with) has been Bremer Family Winery’s winemaker since they purchased the property; after more than two decades, he is now among some of Napa Valley’s longest tenured winemakers at one property.
 The first vintage bottled under Bremer Family Winery was from 2000 crafted from wines already in barrel prior to the Bremer purchase.